Downtown Atlanta: Transportation

 Downtown is a transportation hub for the entire region.
 The Downtown Connector runs north and south through the district.
 The Connector is the primary freeway artery for the city.
 Downtown is also served by Interstate 20, which creates the southern border of Downtown.
 Downtown also has many surface streets that serve as alternatives to the Downtown Connector.

 MARTA's east–west and north–south subway lines converge in the middle of Downtown at the Five Points station.
 The North-South Line has four additional stops at Garnett (in South Downtown), Peachtree Center, and Civic Center (in SoNo).
-The east–west line has two additional stops at Dome/GWCC/Philips Arena/CNN Center and Georgia State.
+The east–west line has two additional stops at SEC District and Georgia State.